oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-open-lz/op01_manage_shared_services/post_op01_02_update_routing_nfw_ip/readme.md

 ## **2. Network Configuration Changes**

-After having the OCID of the Private IP VNIC of the new North-South OCI Network Firewall, update the route rules in the Hub VCN ingress route table (rt-00-hub-vcn), and the route for the NAT Gateway (rt-04-hub-vcn), replacing the "NS PRIVATE IP OCID" with the Private IP OCID of the firewall.
+After having the OCID of the Private IP VNIC of the new North-South OCI Network Firewall, update the route rules in the Hub VCN ingress route table (rt-00-hub-vcn), and the route for the NAT Gateway (rt-04-hub-vcn) with the route rules that contains the Private IP OCID of the firewall.

-After updating this configuration and saving the changes, you would be able to re-run the plan/apply Terraform operations with ORM or Terraform CLI in the same way you did the OP.01.

 You can find out the North-South private IP OCID (*"ipv4address_ocid"*) in the generated terraform state file of the OP.01 or the outputs after the apply operation like: